ozkatz/announce.js/README.md

  and real world examples.
 * MOAR CLIENTS! support more languages and frameworks: RoR, PHP, etc.
 * Maybe rethink the authorization model.
 Need to better understand the security behind the cookie based token mechanism.
-* Add support for full duplex? i.e. client could also send events to the server. not sure about this one yet.
 * probably many other things to come.